Reinforcement Learning for Systematic FX Trading: Preliminaries

-\cite{SuttonBarto2018} demonstrate an \textit{actor-critic} version of a policy gradient model, where the actor references the learned policy and the critic refers to the learned value function, usually a state-value function.
+Sutton and Barto \cite{SuttonBarto2018} demonstrate an \textit{actor-critic} version of a policy gradient model, where the actor references the learned policy and the critic refers to the learned value function, usually a state-value function.
 Denote the scalar performance measure as $J(\boldsymbol{\theta})$; the gradient ascent update takes the form

 With the one-step actor-critic policy gradient algorithm, one inserts a differentiable policy parameterisation $\pi(a|s,\boldsymbol{\theta})$, a differentiable state-value function parameterisation $\hat{v}(s, \mathbf{w})$ and then one draws an action